Sideline/funnelhq/README.md

 This software is provided free for users hosting it on their on system.

-A paid version will be available for those wanting a hosted solution.
+A hosted version will be available at funnelhq.com.